numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 This additional functionality for supporting parametric datatypes introduces increased complexity within NumPy itself, and furthermore is not available to external user-defined datatypes.
-In general the concerns of different datatypes are not well well-encapsulated.
+In general the concerns of different datatypes are not well-encapsulated.
 This burden is exacerbated by the exposure of internal C structures, limiting the addition of new fields
 (for example to support new sorting methods [new_sort]_).